LAST WALKING TOUR OF THE 2016 SEASON ON OCTOBER 1!

 ABOUT OUR CITY

 The area that now comprises the City of Fairfax was first settled in the early 1700s by farmers migrating from Virginia's Tidewater region for religious and economic reasons.
-Fairfax County was established in 1742, when Alexandria, where the county court was located, temporarily became a part of the District of Columbia.
-The county court was established at the corner of what was then called Little River Turnpike (Main Street) and Ox Road, a major regional crossroads both then and now.
+Fairfax County was established in 1742 with the first court house established near present day Tyson's corner at the intersection of Rt 123 and Rt 7.
+Ten years later the second courthouse was built in the bustling port town of Alexandria.
+However, in 1790, with the creation of the District of Columbia, Alexandria and the courthouse became part of the Nation's Capitol.
+In 1799 Fairfax County with approval from the General Assembly agreed to build the third County courthouse in a more central location.
+It was established at the corner of what was then called Little River Turnpike (Main Street) and Ox Road, a major regional crossroads both then and now.
 The little town surrounding the court was then known as Earp's Corner and in 1805, by an act of the state legislature, named the Town of Providence.
 However, for years it was commonly called "Fairfax Court House" and was officially renamed the Town of Fairfax in 1874.

 Also in 1863, Antonia Ford, whose girlhood home was the Ford Building on Chain Bridge Road, was imprisoned as a Southern spy after being accused of aiding Confederate General J.E.B.
 Stuart.
 She fell in love with her jailer, Major Joseph C. Willard, who secured her release from prison after seven months.
 They were married, and their son Joseph built Old Town Hall in 1900.
 The story of Antonia Ford is told in a special exhibit in Antonia's childhood home, now called the Ford Building, at 3977 Chain Bridge Road.
 The exhibit is a gift to the city from The Woman's Club of Fairfax.